 The Atlanta Beltline has been a complete game-changer for Atlanta, and locals have poured onto the Eastside trail to explore the neighborhoods that span from Cabbagetown/Krog Street north to Piedmont Park.
 The multi-use trail and linear greenspace has become a steady stream of bikes, runners, and walkers, but taking a moment to step off the concrete path and into the surrounding neighborhoods offers some unique opportunities that you don't want to miss.
+Check out our top 5 list of Atlanta Beltline activities you don't want to miss.

 Atlanta favorite King of Pops hosts King of Pops Yoga in the park for FREE every Tuesday along Atlanta's Eastside trail in Historic Fourth Ward Skatepark hosted by Charlie Baxter Graham.
 Bring a mat, towel, and positive attitude and stretch your mind and body.

 If that's not enough mind expansion for you, you can also check out the Sunrise Hikes hosted by REI that regularly leave from the same Historic Fourth Ward Skatepark.
-Check out the Beltline hiking calendar for more details.
+Check out the Atlanta Beltline hiking calendar for more details.

 Two Urban Licks is so well hidden that most people only find the restaurant via word of mouth, Yelp or wandering past on the Beltline.
 Saddle up on your bike and hit up brunch on the Two patio.
 Munch on some of the city's best appetizers (Smoked Salmon Chips, anyone?) and throw a few bocce balls with friends before starting a day of outdoor exploration.
 Don't dawdle, seating is limited and the porch fills up fast on a nice day.